spatulatom/react-next.js-webb-app/README.md

 ## Fetching Data
 For fetching data we are keeping it very simple and are using JSONPlaceholder APIs where we can choose different resoures like /comments, /photos, /users and so one.
 We are going to be using
 /photos resource.
-When using React 0nly for fetching data we would use useEffect Hook but because with Next we are not fetching data in the browser but on the server, for that we are using special function provided by Next getStaticProps()
+When using React 0nly for fetching data we would use useEffect Hook but because with Next we are not fetching data in the browser but on the server, for that we are using special function provided by Next getStaticProps() and getStaticPaths().

 ## Dynamic Routes
 for dyanmic routing in Next we need to use [] when naming the file: [id].js